XueShannon/AISECLAB_mmWave/HD Video Steaming using USRP.md

 Equipment connection see picture below\
 ![IMG_1723](https://github.com/XueShannon/AISECLAB_mmWave/assets/82636876/00526ad6-aea5-48de-be89-144eed236af2)
 (1. USRP-2974 &emsp;2.UD Box &emsp;3.BBox Lite &emsp;4.BBox One &emsp;5.
 UD Box)
+Output port of USRP-2974 should be **RF0/TX1**, this is connect to UD Box at it's **IF** port.
+For both UD Box, the **RF** port is connect to BBox Lite/BBox One using Cable N9927-60024.
+The input port of USRP-2974 that connect to the UD Box after the loop should be **RF1/RX2**.
 # Software Setup
 ## LabVIEW
 ## TMXLAB Kit